 Leopold—often considered the father of modern ecology—would have likely found the term biodiversity an appropriate description of his “cogs and wheels,” even though idea did not become a vital component of biology until nearly 40 years after his death in 1948.

-Literally, the word biodiversity means the many different kinds (diversity) of life (bio-).
-Biologists, however, are always alert to levels of organization, have identified three unique measures of life’s variation.
+Literally, the word biodiversity means the many different kinds (diversity) of life (bio-), or the number of species in a particular area.

-- The most precise and specific measure of biodiversity is variation within a species.
+- The most precise and specific measure of biodiversity is genetic diversity or genetic variation within a species.
 This measure of diversity looks at differences among individuals within a population, or at difference across different populations of the same species.

 - The level just broader is species diversity, which best fits the literal translation of biodiversity: the number of different species in a particular ecosystem or on Earth.
 This type of diversity simply looks at an area and reports what can be found there.

-- Finally, at the broadest level, we have ecosystem diversity.
+- At the broadest most encompassing level, we have ecosystem diversity.
 As Leopold clearly understood, the “cogs and wheels” include not only life but also the land, sea, and air that support life.
 In ecosystem diversity, biologists look at the many types of functional units formed by living communities interacting with their environments.

 Watch this discussion about biodiversity: